 - (1) Material and hardware handlers.

 - (2) Test team members.

 - (3) Flight crews.

 - g.
-Define how to handle any excess items and byproducts, such as:
+Define how to handle any excess items and byproducts, per JPR 8550.1, such as:

 - (1) Hazardous wastes.

 - (2) Unused hazardous materials.

 - (3) Recyclable materials.

 - h.
 Define how to resupply any consumables used in processing the items, such as batteries, oxygen, and fuel.

 - i.
 Define how to inform management of the risks of handling the items.

 - j.
-Assign persons to be responsible for the applicable issues (always required).
+Assign persons to be responsible for applicable issues (always required).

 - k.
 Include responsible manager signature approval at the level that oversees all handling (always required).

-NOTE: A checklist is available to help you with your analysis of new or unique hardware (NS-PA-CH05) at URL: https://jsc-sma-missp.jsc.nasa.gov/sites/safety/Checklists/Home.aspx.
+NOTE: A checklist is available to help you with your analysis of new or unique hardware (NS-PA-CH05) at URL: https://smasp.jsc.nasa.gov/ns/ns1/Checklists/Checklists.aspx.